 - Tasty!
 Made with slow-simmered bone broth for extra deliciousness

 - Versatile feeding: Feed as a full meal for maximum fresh-food benefits, or as a topper/mixer for a nutritious & tasty boost

 We at Kafka’s do not recommend leaving food in a cat’s bowl all day, or free-feeding.
 Many studies show that free feeding is not optimal for healthy cats and can cause weight gain.
 Instead, we recommend set mealtimes, and only feeding the amount your pet needs for maintenance or weight loss as needed.
 You can calculate exactly how much cat food your pet needs by using our online calorie calculator for cats.

 “My dog won't eat her food, but she'll beg for ours.
 Why?”

 We've heard this from pet parents many times.
 To us, the reason is obvious: your pet prefers your tasty, human-quality meals to her processed kibble.
 We would feel the same!

-By cooking nutritious, balanced recipes you have multiple ways to keep your fussy eater satisfied and happy.
-We've made it easy to cook and feed fresh, tasty meals and homemade pet food.
-Get started now on your own fresh journey to see how many calories you pet needs daily, your flavor options, and different ways to feed.
+By cooking nutritious, balanced recipes you have multiple ways to keep your finicky feline satisfied and happy.
+We've made it easy to cook and feed fresh, tasty meals and home-cooked pet food.
+Get started now on your own fresh journey to see how many calories you pet needs daily, flavor options, and different ways to feed.

 Olivry T, Mueller RS.
 Critically appraised topic on adverse food reactions of companion animals (5): discrepancies between ingredients and labeling in commercial pet foods.
 BMC Vet Res.
 2018 Jan 22;14(1):24.